huntdatacenter/docs/docs/privacy-statement.md

 **Major updates.** Major updates affect users privacy.
 Major updates are specified by increasing numbers (v1, v2, v3, etc.).
 Such updates becomes effective ninety days after they are announced to active users on email.
 The new version is immediately effective for new users.

 **Minor updates.** Major updates do -not- affect users privacy.
 Minor updates are specified by increasing decimals (v2.1, v2.2, v2.3, etc).
-These updates are noe announced directly to users.
+These updates are now announced directly to users.
 Minor updates follow the effective date of major updates and take precedence of previous versions when they are published on this page.

 ### Archive